-How to do a Surfing Floater
+How to do a Floater Surfing

 Surfers do a floater when they ride over and along the top of the broken part of a wave.
 This maneuver is named a “floater” because surfers get a “weightless sensation” as they slide over either a pitching lip or whitewater.